JormanPzC/qa-automation-challenge/documentation/auth_test_cases.md

 Logout from the website.

 ### Pre-conditions
-1. The user is already log in in the website.
+1. The user is already logged in the website.

 ### Steps
 1. In the nav bar click the user profile picture.